idia640/presentations/week03/PITCHME.md

 Note:

+Remember:
+- Independent Variable (IV) – What is causing a change in another variable of interest
+-  Dependent Variable (DV) – the variable of interest (what is measured)

 Strengths: large #s, may cost little to develop and administer.
 Elicitation of attitudes.

 Weaknesses: Biases from lack of response, or nature and accuracy.
 Intentional mis-reporting, mis-understanding, poor recall, difficulty with self-assessment.